UpstreamDataInc/amodbus/doc/source/client.rst

 With **Serial**, the comm port is defined when creating the object.
 The physical devices are addressed with the :mod:`slave=` parameter.

-:mod:`slave=0` is defined as broadcast in the modbus standard, but pymodbus treats it as a normal device. please note :mod:`slave=0` can only be used to address devices that truly have id=0 !
+:mod:`slave=0` is defined as broadcast in the modbus standard, but amodbus treats it as a normal device. please note :mod:`slave=0` can only be used to address devices that truly have id=0 !
 Using :mod:`slave=0` to address a single device with id not 0 is against the protocol.